10 beautiful north Cotswold villages you need to visit

 Over the hill from Dumbleton, you'll stumble across the slightly bigger village of Alderton.
 With a primary school, village shop and dog-friendly pub to its name, it's a great place to bring up a family and just a stone's throw away from the Cotswold town of Winchcombe and neighbouring Tewkesbury too.

 What we love about Alderton

-The village is surrounded by rolling Cotswold countryside and it’s a tranquil and scenic place to enjoy a long family walk on the weekend.
-Just make sure you swing by The Gardeners Arms afterwards for a pint and a hearty Sunday roast (four-legged friends are invited too).
+The village is surrounded by rolling Cotswold countryside and it's a tranquil and scenic place to enjoy a long family walk on the weekend.
+Just make sure you swing by The Gardeners Arms afterwards for a pint and something delicious to eat (four-legged friends are invited too).

 8. Bretforton, Worcestershire

 This historic village has character and charm in abundance.
 From Victorian terraces and brightly coloured thatched cottages, to higgledy-piggledy Cotswold homes, there are plenty of gorgeous buildings here to fall in love with.